Leadership & Service | Senior School | Denstone College | Staffordshire

 COMBINED CADET FORCE (CCF)

-Another popular option from Fourth Form upwards is the Combined Cadet Force (CCF).
+Another popular option from Year 10 upwards is the Combined Cadet Force (CCF).
 This is part of the national cadet organisation sponsored by the Ministry of Defence, and is very much a part of the wider military family.
 The CCF aims are to assist personal development through a wide range of activities that are not readily available outside the military context.
 It also aims to give cadets some insight into, and sympathy with, military matters.
-There is no specific recruiting objective.
+There is no specific recruiting objective; it is a highly valued strand of our co-curricular activities and a strong contributor to leadership development supported by Shape of the Week.

-On entry as Fourth Formers, cadets choose either the Army or RAF Sections, however, this choice precludes very little other than organised flying.
+On entry as a Year 10, cadets choose either the Army or RAF Sections, however, this choice precludes very little other than organised flying.
 Weekly training in the first year aims to give cadets a firm military foundation based mainly on weapon training, shooting, field-craft, shelter construction, navigation skills, first aid and drill.
 Fifth Form cadets specialise in more advanced specialist training, and may choose to participate in the Non Commissioned Officer Training Cadre.
 On successful completion of the Cadre, cadets are qualified to become NCOs.
-As much training as possible is conducted by cadet NCOs, under the supervision of Denstone staff, several of whom have previous military experience and hold the King's Commission as CCF Officers.
+As much training as possible is conducted by cadet NCOs, under the supervision of Denstone staff, several of whom have previous military experience and hold the King's Commission as CCF Officers; these responsibilities develop real-world skills such as decision-making, accountability, communication and team leadership, all of which support future pathways and senior results, careers and further education.

 We are fortunate in having a wide range of training facilities including both indoor and outdoor ranges.
 Training is as comprehensive, testing, and fun as possible, but it is necessarily limited by time and space.
 Training away from school provides the opportunity for more demanding and realistic activity.
 At the close of the year, both RAF and Army camps are held at varying locations, details of which are published six months in advance.
 There are also numerous opportunities for cadets to participate in competitions, flying and gliding (RAF cadets only), and a myriad of courses.
 These range from leadership and military courses, through adventurous training to overseas trips.
-Many CCF cadets also participate in the Duke of Edinburgh’s Award, being able to use some aspects of their CCF service to satisfy certain award requirements.
+Many CCF cadets also participate in the Duke of Edinburgh’s Award, being able to use some aspects of their CCF service to satisfy certain award requirements; this joined-up approach helps pupils build a strong portfolio of experiences through co-curricular activities.

 OriginalImage,Original